peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 - systemctl enable squid

 Check if squid is running:
 - ps -e | grep squid
+- systemctl status squid

+### Verification Steps
+To verify that the proxy works correctly, download a web page using the curl utility:
+-  curl -O -L "https://www.redhat.com/index.html" -x "(ipv4):3128"
+If curl does not display any error and the index.html file was downloaded to the current directory, the proxy works.

 [Squid Wiki](https://wiki.squid-cache.org/SquidFaq/InstallingSquid)